Gandi/gandi.cli/gandicli.man.rst

 #XXX TODO

+* ''gandi sshkey create --name label'' add a SSH key identified by ''label'' which could be used for authentification.
+Possible option are ''--value TEXT'' for XXX TODO

+#XXX TODO

 * `gandi vm console resource` open a console on the virtual machine and give you a shell access.

-* `gandi vm delete resource` destroy a virtual machine, its main disk and its virtual network interfaces.
+* `gandi vm delete resource` destroy a virtual machine, its main disk and its first virtual network interface.
 This operation can be done as background progress using the option `--background` (or `--bg`).
 Another possible parameter is `--force` to bypass the validation question; usefull in non-interactive mode when scripting.

 * `gandi vm images pattern` list all the available images of system whose name contains the pattern.
 Possible option is `--datacenter FR|US|LU` which filter by geograhical datacenter.